robcanning/oscilla/public/docs/md_docs/cue_osc.md

 ## VISUAL PARAMETER SOURCES (NORMALISED)

-All sampled values are normalised to `0–1`.
+All visual sources are normalised to `0–1`.

 | Source | Meaning |
 |------|--------|